Quick Healthy Snacks

 • raspberries

-• panda licorice (sweetened with licorice root, not sugar)
+• panda licorice (sweetened with licorice root and molasses, not sugar)

 • homemade dried fruit and nut mix (use unsweetened, unsulphered fruit and raw nuts)